You are going to sleep a lot!

 I take my dose of Seroquel XR (200 mg) on evenings around 6:00 – 6:30 pm.
 Once I take it, the Seroquel causes me to fall asleep within 2-3 hours, so that I am usually in bed between 8:00 pm and 9:30 pm.

-The time before I fall asleep is fairly variable and the effect has occurred within as little as 1 hour or extended as long as 4 1/2 hours.
+The time before I fall asleep is fairly variable and has varied from as little as 1 hour after taking the meds to up to about 4 1/2 hours.